joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 }
 ```

 Naming wise, this might still look related, but code wise we have no idea, there's no real defined relation in there.
+Specifically:

+- We have a property access path, `$store.state.someModule.fooRequestState`
+- We have an action string, `'someModule/fooRequest'`.

-On top of that, this still has the problem of duplicating request code for every single request you have to make to a remote service.
+Now, we could sorta get around that by defining a getter with the same name, `'someModule/fooRequest'`, and that would create a defined relation ship.
+However, this still runs into another big problem: duplicating request code for every single request you have to make to a remote service.

 The proper way to deduplicate things is to step back and notice that the only things that really vary between requests are the parameters of the call: HTTP Method, Path, etc.  If we key off of each request itself, we can genericize our requests module across all requests, then just create "request options factory" functions.
 Now, we once again have a clearly defined in-code relationship between the dispatched request and the data: